Vinland will be the first restaurant in the United States to serve 100% local, organic food. Read more

 I know that only a small percentage of the population suffers from acute reactions to gluten.
 My reasons for keeping my diet and my cuisine almost entirely grain free are different.
 First, I'm a lifelong, formerly quite severe asthmatic who struggled for years to get off pharmaceutical drugs and was only able to when I went off grain five years ago.
 Grain is inflammatory, due to its lectins, not its gluten, and it is not terribly good for anyone, but really pretty bad for anyone with an inflammatory ailment, whether asthma, rheumatoid arthritis, Crohn's, etc. Second, grain, even organic grain, is almost exclusively produced in monocultures that leave the soil badly exposed to erosion and which are antithetical to biodiversity.
 The "Fertile Crescent" is now desert due to grain production.
 Organic, non-industrialized grain production at that.
 In just over a century, we've already lost nearly two thirds of the topsoil and groundwater in and on the Great Plains, along with nearly all the biodiversity of that vast region.
 So I don't see grain production as sustainable, whereas rotationally grazed animals, horticulture, permaculture, and responsible hunting/gathering are.
 Third, I de-emphasize starch in my cuisine as I think we're usually leaner and healthier on a diet based on protein and good fats (I know I am), so while I welcome a certain amount of root vegetables, squash, etc, I do not particularly want to add grain, a less nutrient rich, more problematic class of starch, to that mix.

 HERB SALT.
 Homemade Vinland herb salt with instructions for use.
-Even the salt is from Maine, provided by Sea Change.Estimated delivery:Add $15 USD to ship outside the US
+Even the salt is from Maine, provided by Sea Change.Estimated delivery:Ships anywhere in the world

 6 backers Limited (194 left of 200)